Chetnapole/Chetnapole/README.md

-# Hi there, I'm Atharva Khairnar 👋
+# Hi there, I'm Chetna Pole 👋

 Welcome to my GitHub!
 I'm a passionate *Data Scientist* and *4th-year Computer Engineering student* from Pimpri Chinchwad College of Engineering and Research.
 I specialize in *Machine Learning, **Data Science, and **Data Visualization*.